-“Only the development of compassion and understanding for others can bring us the tranquility and happiness we all seek.”
+“Only the development of compassion and understanding for others can bring us the tranquillity and happiness we all seek.”
 The Dalai Lama

 Developing compassion is easy to do and brings so many benefits to ourselves and all those around us.

 When we increase feelings of compassion towards ourselves and others we are less critical and more accepting, we become kinder and more caring towards ourselves and others.